Marriage in Tribal Societies

 Marriage in Tribal Societies: Types of Mate Selection-

-5. Marriage by Intrusion:
+Marriage by Purchase

 You may also like to read